matematiikkakilpailut/matematiikkakilpailut.github.io/BW2016/practicalities/index.md

 ---
 layout: bw2016page
-title: Baltic Way 2016 instructions
+title: Baltic Way 2016 Practical Information
 sitemap: false
 url: /BW2016/practicalities/
 ---

-<h3>Practical Information</h3>
+<h4>Contact</h4>

+For more information, contact the organizers.
+Email: matti.lehtinen'at'spangar.fi, phone +358405830678.

 <h4>Accommodation and Meals</h4>

 The contestants and leaders will be accommodated on the island Hietasaari.
 The distance to Oulu center is 3 km walking, somewhat more by car.
-City bus n:o 15 connects Hietasaari to Oulu center.
+[City bus n:o 15](http://www.oulunjoukkoliikenne.fi/english) connects Hietasaari to Oulu center.
 The service is not very frequent: twice an hour on weekdays at daytime, once an hour on weekends and evenings.

-The contestants will be accommodated in the Nallikari Holiday Village, address Leiritie 10, FIN 90510 Oulu, Finland, telephone +358 44 7031353.
+The contestants will be accommodated in the [Nallikari Holiday Village](http://nallikari.fi/en/), address Leiritie 10, FIN 90510 Oulu, Finland, telephone +358 44 7031353.
 The reception and cafeteria are open from 11 to 19 on weekdays, 11 to 16 on holidays.
-The leaders' accommodation is at Pohto Institute, Vellamontie 12, FIN 90510 Oulu, telephone +358 10 843 4500.
+The leaders' accommodation is at [Pohto Institute](https://www.pohto.fi/index.php?sl=en), Vellamontie 12, FIN 90510 Oulu, telephone +358 10 843 4500.
 Walking distance between the places is about 800 m, using Leiritie, Holstinsalmentie and Vellamontie.
+Consult [map](https://www.fonecta.fi/kartat/Leiritie%2010,%2090510,%20OULU).

 Meals will be served at different restaurants, as indicated in the programme.
 Ruffi is the restaurant at Pohto Institute, in the leaders' accommodation.
-Restaurant Nallikari is on the seashore 200 m from the western gate of the Nallikari Holiday Village.
+[Restaurant Nallikari](http://www.ravintolanallikari.fi/en/) is on the seashore 200 m from the western gate of the Nallikari Holiday Village.
 On Friday, the contestants will have their breakfast as breakfast packs in the bus en route to Rovaniemi.

 <h4>Contest Site</h4>

-The contest will take place in the Oulu University Teacher Training School (Oulun normaalikoulu), Kaitoväylä 7, 90570 Oulu.
+The contest will take place in the [Oulu University Teacher Training School](https://norssiportti.oulu.fi/index.php?id=3659&lang_id=1) (Oulun normaalikoulu), Kaitoväylä 7, 90570 Oulu.

 <h4>Contest Instructions</h4>